 Since its inception in 1602 by the Dutch East India Co, stocks have been a popular investment vehicle.
-However, a new type of investment has emerged in the last decade – cryptocurrencies – that seeks to challenge existing financial channels.
-Though less than 5% of people globally currently hold cryptos, it is quickly gaining traction among retail and institutional investors alike.
-In June 2021, El Salvador became the first country to make Bitcoin legal tender, with several other countries likely following suit in the upcoming year.
+However, a new type of investment has emerged in the last decade that challenges existing financial systems.
+Though less than 5% of the world currently owns cryptocurrencies, it is quickly gaining traction among retail and institutional investors alike.
+In June 2021, El Salvador became the first country to make Bitcoin legal tender, while a handful of other countries have plans to accept crypto as legal tender soon.

-With the introduction of cryptocurrencies, investor interest has shifted away from the stock market towards the crypto market.
-Currently, 58% of crypto users are under age 34, while 82% have bachelor’s degrees or higher.
+With the introduction of cryptocurrencies, investor interest in the crypto market has surged significantly.
 As global crypto adoption climbs, the debate on the top investment choice remains – cryptocurrencies or stocks?

 Key Takeaways

-- Both stocks and cryptocurrencies are high-risk, high-reward assets that can be incorporated into your investment portfolio and get used to build wealth.
+- Both stocks and cryptocurrencies are high-risk, high-reward assets you can incorporate into your investment portfolio to build wealth.

-- Whereas the stock market is highly regulated and centralized, the crypto market is unregulated and decentralized.
+- The stock market is highly regulated and centralized while the crypto market is unregulated and decentralized.

-- Notable differences between stocks and cryptocurrencies are their (1) unique selling propositions, (2) profit potential, (3) volatility and risk, (4) ease of use and transaction fees, (5) public offerings, and (6) legalities.
+- There are notable differences between stocks and cryptocurrencies, including their unique selling propositions, profit potential, volatility and risk, and more.

 Intro to Stocks and Cryptocurrencies

-Stocks and cryptocurrencies are high-risk, high-performance assets that have allowed millions to gain newfound financial freedom with their various innovations over the years.
-They can get accessed through many different online platforms, such as brokerage accounts, digital exchanges, and mobile apps, which has enabled unprecedented retail access to investment opportunities on a global scale.
+Stocks and cryptocurrencies are high-risk, high-performance assets that have allowed millions to gain financial freedom over the years.
+You can get access to them through different online platforms, such as brokerage accounts, digital exchanges, and mobile apps, which has enabled unprecedented retail access to investment opportunities on a global scale.
 As a new investor, you may be asking yourself which is better suited for your portfolio.
-While they may look and act alike when you place buy and sell orders, some underlying similarities and differences should get addressed.
+While they may look and act alike when you place buy and sell orders, they are not quite the same.

 Stock Market

 Stocks, or equity, represent partial ownership in one or more companies.
 Investors can profit either by receiving recurring dividends or selling the stocks at higher prices.
 Unlike cryptos, stocks are heavily regulated.
-If anything goes haywire, the government will step in.
+If anything goes haywire, the government will step in to prevent the stock market from collapsing.

 Cryptocurrency Market

-Aside from the exponential returns, traders and investors get drawn to this alternative asset for several reasons.
-Because cryptos do not have a central authority and govern by consensus through peer-to-peer (P2P) technology, payments can get made anonymously with no third parties involved.
-They are highly secure and difficult to hack (though not impossible), which makes it easy for cross-border transactions.
+Aside from the exponential returns, traders and investors are drawn to this alternative asset for several reasons.
+Because cryptos do not have a central authority and govern by consensus through peer-to-peer (P2P) technology, you can make payments anonymously without any third parties.
+They are highly secure and difficult to hack (though not impossible), making it easy for cross-border transactions.

 Stocks and cryptos carry distinct functionalities that may make them more attractive than the other to different traders and investors.